clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 .. note::
    Updating any installed operating systems will likely result in the |CL| Systemd-Boot no longer being the default boot loader.
-To restore it, see Recover Clear Linux Bootloader.
+To restore it, see :ref:`recover-cl-bl`.

 .. note::
    Updating any Linux installation may result in changes of their kernels or